DndPal/Backend/README.md

 - Initiate combat via NPCs.

 General:
-- Users must create an account and authorize before using the app.
+- Users must create an account and authenticate before using the app.

 # Project Installation
 To initialize the project: